-I made a point of watching the effeet of the successive pipes on myself carefully, says a writer in the Pall Mall Budget.
-As before, the first pipe had no effect at all; after the second pipe I was beginning to perspire genty, and the skin was soft and relaxed.
-I smoked five pipes one after the other and fancied that the action of the heart was slightly depressed; but beyond this I felt nothing whatever.
-After had left the place about a quarter of an hour I began to find that the opinto was taking effect.
-My limbs felt as i they did not belong to me; I could control them, but they seemed to be a part of someone else.
-My brain seemed quite clear and very active, but I be came aware that it was doing the thinking on its own account; I could not govern or direct the chain of my thoughts, which proceeded in the most grotesque order, the most irrelevant ideas following one another, and get-ting mixed up with the ideas called up by external surroundings.
-My eight, too, was affected; I fancied there was a very faint haze over everything, and it seemed as if the power of adjustment was lost, and size and distance were difficult to determine.
-I had slight hallneinations, also.
-For instance, I was, for a moment, certain that a cen tipede, about four or five inches long. with a chain round it, was walking up my leg; at the same time I know it was only a vision, and that it arose from my having seen during the day s man in the street selling one of the reptile toys which run along and are held by a string.
-Soon after I found the greatest difficulty in keeping my eyes open, though my brain was still abnormally active; this passed off and I felt no ill effects of any kind, and I may mention that next morning I had neither headache nor the least feeling of discomfort of any kind.
+I made a point of watching the effect of the successive pipes on myself carefully, says a writer in the Pall Mall Budget.
+As before, the first pipe had no effect at all; after the second pipe I was beginning to perspire gent and the skin was soft and relaxed.
+I smoked five pipes one after the other and fancied that the action of the hear was slightly depressed; but beyond this I felt nothing whatever.
+After I had left the place about a quarter of an hour I began to find that the opium

+was taking effect.
+My limbs felt as it

+they did not belong to me; I could

+control them, but they seemed to be a

+part of someone else.
+My brain seemed quite clear and very active, but I be-came aware that it was doing the thinking on its own account; I could not govern or direct the chain of my thoughts, which proceeded in the most grotesque order, the most irrelevant ideas following one another, and get-ting mixed up with the ideas called up by external surroundings.
+My sight, too, was affected; I fancied there was too, was affected; I finited there was a very faint haze over everything, and it seemed as if the power of adjustment was lost, and size and distance were difficult to determine.
+I had slight hallucinations, also.
+For instance, I with a chain round it, was walking up my leg; at the same time I know it was only a vision, and that it arose from my having seen during the day ; from my having seen during the day a man in the street seiling one of the reptile toys which run along and are held by a string.
+Soon after I found the greatest difficulty in keeping my the greatest difficulty in keeping my eyes open, though my brain was still abnormally active; this passed off and I felt no ill effects of any kind, and I may mention that next morning I had neither headache nor the least feeling of discomfort of any kind.

 Romance of a Treasure Trove,

-A tin can filled with a melted mass of silver weighing about eight pounds in India.
-The sloping quarter and was found the other week, by quarrymen near Ronds, Texas, buried about bly account for something of their two feet below the surface in the horse-like gait.
-One of the first things banks of a creek some twelve mile from the Red River.
-While Texas rying ox.
-All through the Mahratta was yet a Spanish province a read known as the Santa Fe trail ran along country the ox is the common draught animal, differing in speed and size acbeside the Red River, and it is surcording to the work for which he is mised that the silver was buried by required.
-Cattle of the Nagore breed, ome traveler who was hard pressed by used by rich men to draw their state Indians, and who either was killed or carriages, used to be kept near Delhi who could not afterward locate in for carrying dispatches.
-The Nagore cattle have some of the awkward swingburied treasure.
-The trunk of an olsaddle, found near the same place : ing motion of the legs of our cow. short time ago, was probably part of They bring their hind legs under them the same wayfarer's equipment - Chi in an straight a line as the horse.cago Herald.
+A tin can filled with a melted mass of silver weighing about eight pounds was found the other week by quarry-men near Ronds, Texas, buried about two feet below the surface in the banks of a creek some twelve miles from the Red River.
+While Texas was yet a Spanish province a read known as the Santa Fe trail ran along beside the Red River, and it is surbeside the fled fiver, and it is sur-mised that the effect was buried by some trayeler who was hard-proceed by Indians, and who either was killed or who could not afterward locate his buried treasure.
+The truths of an ob-saddic, found near the same place a short time ago, was probably part of the same wayfarer's equipment.-Chi-cago Horald.

+When I get time-

+I know what I shall do I'll cut the leaves of all my books, And read them through and through.

+NO. 15.